jhoormann/OzDES_makeLC/README.md

 column format: wavelength (nm) and transmission fraction (range 0-1).

 # Output Data
+The output data is saved to the directory specified by the outLoc variable.

 # Reference
 If you are using this code please cite the paper where this procedure